NolanBeaujault/cortest-local-copy/README.md

 ## Download APK

-You can download the latest debug version of the app directly from our CI builds:
+You can download the latest debug version of the app directly from our CI builds (last update: October 2025):

 👉 [Download the latest APK](https://gitlab.com/a.baudry/cortest/-/jobs/artifacts/main/raw/app/build/outputs/apk/debug/app-debug.apk?job=build)

 > This APK is generated automatically by our CI/CD pipeline on every push to the `main` branch.
 > It is intended for testing and demonstration purposes only.

 ### Prerequisites